-Formula for Overhead Ratio
+Overhead Ratio Formula

-How do you Calculate the Overhead Ratio?
+How to Calculate the Overhead Ratio

 |Cost of sales

 |Income before tax

-The ratio shows the percentage of revenue (in this case 30% of revenue) that is needed to pay for the overhead operations of the business.
+In the example above, the ratio shows the percentage of revenue (in this case 30% of revenue) that is needed to pay for the overhead operations of the business.
 It is generally accepted that overhead is not income generating, so 30% of all income is used in non-income producing activities.

 Initially the ratio will increase (as shown in the middle column below), however, eventually if the move has been a correct one, the revenue will increase as a consequence of the move and the ratio will return to its previous level or lower.

-- The overheads ratio will vary from industry to industry, so it is important to make comparisons to similar businesses in your sector.
+- The overheads ratio will vary from industry to industry, so it is important to make comparisons to similar businesses in your industry sector.
 If your overheads ratio is substantially different from other businesses within your sector it will need investigation to ascertain why.

 - Overheads tend to increase as a business gets larger but unfortunately do not tend to decrease if the business starts to get smaller.
-It is important therefore to keep overheads in proportion to the size of the business as it grows by monitoring the overhead ratio.
+It is important therefore to keep overheads in proportion to the size of the business as it grows by monitoring the ratio.
 Ideally the ratio should be declining as the business grows.

 - The aim is to get the overhead ratio as low as possible.
 This could be achieved by either increasing revenue while maintaining the same level of overhead or by reducing overhead itself.

-- Even when the business is doing well, an increasing overhead ratio can indicate that your overheads are rising unnecessarily.
+- Even when the business is doing well, an increasing ratio can indicate that your overheads are rising unnecessarily.